1993–94 Golden State Warriors season: Off-season

+Regular season

-Without All-Star guard Tim Hardaway and sixth man Šarūnas Marčiulionis, who both missed the entire regular season due to knee injuries, and with Chris Mullin missing the first 20 games of the season with a finger injury, the Warriors struggled losing three of their first four games, but soon recovered later holding a 27–20 record at the All-Star break.
-The team improved over the previous season as they posted an 8-game winning streak in April, and finished in third place in the Pacific Division with a solid 50–32 record, earning the sixth seed in the Western Conference, and returning to the NBA playoffs after a one-year absence.
+With the addition of Webber and Johnson, along with the absence of Hardaway and Marčiulionis, and with Chris Mullin missing the first 20 games of the regular season due to a finger injury, the Warriors struggled losing six of their first nine games of the season.
+However, the team soon recovered and later on held a 27–20 record at the All-Star break.
+The Warriors posted an eight-game winning streak in April, and finished in third place in the Pacific Division with a solid 50–32 record, which was a 16-game improvement over the previous season; the team earned the sixth seed in the Western Conference, and returned to the NBA playoffs after a one-year absence.

-Second-year star Latrell Sprewell averaged 21.0 points, 4.7 assists and 2.2 steals per game, led the Warriors with 141 three-point field goals, and was named to the All-NBA First Team, and to the NBA All-Defensive Second Team, while Webber averaged 17.5 points, 9.1 rebounds and 2.2. blocks per game, and was named the NBA Rookie of the Year, and was also named to the NBA All-Rookie First Team.
-In addition, Mullin played half of the regular season off the bench, averaging 16.8 points and 5.6 rebounds per game, while Billy Owens provided the team with 15.0 points and 8.1 rebounds per game, and Johnson contributed 10.9 points and 5.3 assists per game.
+Second-year star Latrell Sprewell averaged 21.0 points, 4.7 assists and 2.2 steals per game, led the Warriors with 141 three-point field goals, and was named to the All-NBA First Team, and to the NBA All-Defensive Second Team, while Webber averaged 17.5 points, 9.1 rebounds, 3.6 assists and 2.2. blocks per game, and was named the NBA Rookie of the Year, and was also named to the NBA All-Rookie First Team.
+In addition, Mullin played half of the regular season off the bench, averaging 16.8 points, 5.6 rebounds and 5.1 assists per game, while Billy Owens provided the team with 15.0 points, 8.1 rebounds and 4.1 assists per game, and Johnson contributed 10.9 points and 5.3 assists per game.
 Meanwhile, Victor Alexander averaged 8.7 points and 4.5 rebounds per game, Chris Gatling provided with 8.2 points and 4.8 rebounds per game, Jeff Grayer contributed 6.8 points per game, and second-year guard Keith Jennings contributed 5.7 points and 2.9 assists per game.

 During the NBA All-Star weekend at the Target Center in Minneapolis, Minnesota, Sprewell was selected for the 1994 NBA All-Star Game, as a member of the Western Conference All-Star team; it was his first ever All-Star appearance.
 Meanwhile, Webber was selected for the inaugural NBA Rookie Game, as a member of the Phenoms team; Webber scored 18 points along with 10 rebounds, as the Phenoms defeated the Sensations team, 74–68.

-Sprewell also finished in second place in Most Improved Player voting, and also finished tied in eleventh place in Most Valuable Player voting, while head coach Don Nelson finished tied in fifth place in Coach of the Year voting.
-However, in the Western Conference First Round of the 1994 NBA playoffs, the Warriors were swept by the Phoenix Suns in three straight games; this would be their final playoff appearance until 2007.
+Sprewell finished in second place in Most Improved Player voting, behind Don MacLean of the Washington Bullets, and also finished tied in eleventh place in Most Valuable Player voting, while head coach Don Nelson finished tied in fifth place in Coach of the Year voting.

+The Warriors finished 17th in the NBA in home-game attendance, with an attendance of 616,025 at the Oakland-Alameda County Coliseum Arena during the regular season.